 Content side of Media & Text

-The second, within the Atomic Blocks “Layouts” block choices, or the icon at top left in the admin, includes some preformatted text and an image, each in a column, and can be set to align wide or align full width for visual variety.
+The second, within the Genesis Blocks “Layouts” block choices, or the icon at top left in the admin, includes some preformatted text and an image, each in a column, and can be set to align wide or align full width for visual variety.
 Additionally, because it is within columns, the margins and padding can be specified.

 Content side of Media & Text